Astronomical Society of the Pacific

-The Astronomical Society of the Pacific (ASP) is an American scientific and educational organization, founded in San Francisco on February 7, 1889.
+The Astronomical Society of the Pacific (ASP) is an American scientific and educational organization, founded in San Francisco on February 7, 1889, immediately following the solar eclipse of January 1, 1889.
 Its name derives from its origins on the Pacific Coast, but today it has members all over the country and the world.
 It has the legal status of a nonprofit organization.

 It is the largest general astronomy education society in the world, with members from over 40 countries.

 Education and outreach programs

 The ASP's mission is to promote public interest in and awareness of astronomy (and increase scientific literacy) through its publications, web site, and many educational and outreach programs.